Weekly Recap: 13 Press Releases You Might Have Missed

-A roundup of the most newsworthy press releases from PR Newswire this week, including Southwest's new Wednesday deals, TIME's list of the most influential people in health and a new Jif® flavor.
+A roundup of the most newsworthy press releases from PR Newswire this week, including Instacart's partnership with Uber Eats, the state of mental health in the US and a new name for the Boy Scouts of America.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.